Globe

 Norway

 The Norwegian Government has recently passed amendments to their existing working from home legislation.
-The changes entered into effect on 1 July 2022 include:
+The changes entered effect on 1 July 2022 include:

 • the working hours rules (the Working Environment Act) will be applicable to employees working from home.
 The working hours rules include not working at night or on Sundays.
 Employers will therefore be responsible for ensuring that the working hours rules are followed.